scaleoutsean/eseries-perf-analyzer/README.md

   - Use external IPv4 or FQDN of the InfluxDB host if InfluxDB is running in a different location
   - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in the same Docker Compose as the Collector

-Example of `docker-compose.yml` with a collector for one array:
+Example of a collector service entry in`docker-compose.yml`:

 ```yaml
 services: